Poezedoez/EvilHangman/README.md

 This version of hangman is going to be a funny and also frustrating experience as opposed to the classic hangman games.
 However, if a player intends to go for a highscore, this effort, will be rewarded.
-The customizable settingsManager make it so that you can adjust the game to your level.
+The customizable settings make it so that you can adjust the game to your level.

 ### Features
 	*   User settings are saved, and remembered, even after killing the app